Pitt-Technical-Communications/Ski-Patrol-App/README.md

 When users open the application they will see the options to either make a accident report or call the ski patrol directly.
 ![Main Page](elevator-generator/main-page.png)
 ## Report Form
-Users are able to provide details in the report such as the trail, the exact location and details about the condition of the victim.
+Users are able to provide information in the report such as the trail, the exact location and details about the condition of the victim.
 ![Main Page](elevator-generator/report-form.png)
 ## Form Submitted
 Once the user submits the report, the application communicates to a server.
 This allows the ski partol to instantly access the details of the report.